kennyfraser/wp-sync-test/_pages/configure-and-install-dcos.md

     :   This parameter specifies the port to SSH to, for example `22`.

     **ssh_user**
-    :   This parameter specifies the SSH username, for example `vagrant`.
+    :   This parameter specifies the SSH username, for example `centos`.

     **target_hosts**

-    :   This parameter specifies a complete list of IPv4 addresses to your target DCOS hosts, including agent host names.
+    :   This parameter specifies a complete list of IPv4 addresses to your master and agent nodes.
 This must be a YAML-formatted nested series (-).

+        **Important:** Master nodes must be listed in both the `master_list` and `target_hosts` parameters.

     For more configuration examples and all available options, see the [configuration file options][4].